How to display the Excel day of the week from a date with a formula?

-With the Excel software, it is more convenient to display the Excel day of the week rather than the date in a numeric Date format.
+With the Excel software, it is more convenient to display the Excel day of the week in all letters rather than the date in a numeric Date format.
 Indeed, when using dates with Microsoft Office and especially Excel to manage statistics and schedules tables, readability is important.
 So, how to display Excel weekday in letters from a date with a simple formula?

 The date format of the day/month/year type in numeric, like for example “30/11/2017” is not the easiest to read to analyse data.
 Especially with days less than or equal to 12, because the month can be confused with the day.
 And the Anglo-Saxon format uses month/day/year instead, which can give dates like 11/11/2011.
 So here is how to convert the date to day name in Excel.